01-edu/public/subjects/alphamirror.en.md

 The final result will be followed by a newline (`'\n'`).

-If the number of arguments is different from 1, the program displays only a newline (`'\n'`).
+If the number of arguments is different from 1, the program displays nothing.

 ### Usage